-Laser scanners are popular sensors for navigation of wheeled robots in planar environments (Apostolopoulos et al., 2000; Bosse and Zlot, 2008); a single 1D scan gives the depth of the first solid object encountered in each direction along a range of angles.
+Laser scanners are popular sensors for navigation of wheeled robots in planar environments (Apostolopoulos et al., 2000; Bosse and Zlot, 2008).
+One laser range measurement gives the depth of the first solid object encountered in a particular direction.
+A laser scanner scans a laser range finder around a 1D range of angles, giving a planar set of 3D points.
 As wheeled indoor robots move on a plane, and many indoor features have vertical edges (e.g. walls, doors, table legs) then a pair of consecutive scans will show many of the same points.
 These scans can be used to build a 2D map of local features to which future scans can be aligned, hence giving the position of the robot.
 For outdoor applications, robust scan-alignment, which can cope with the robot moving on an uneven surface, can still provide reliable position estimates (Bosse and Roberts, 2007).

-By continually moving (spinning or sweeping) a laser scanner, 2D scans can be obtained; these can then be used for 3D mapping (Albrecht et al., 2006; Cole and Newman, 2006).
+By continually moving (spinning or sweeping) a laser scanner, 3D scans can be obtained; these can then be used for 3D mapping (Albrecht et al., 2006; Cole and Newman, 2006).
 Laser scanners have several problems however, including noisy and unusable results in environments where glass objects are common, and the compromise between choosing a laser that is eye-safe (i.e. is safe to use around humans), but is powerful enough to measure ranges to more distant features.
-Some laser scanners can also be confused by sunlight (Folkesson and Christensen, 2007), and by lasers on other robots, and are often heavy and expensive (Kwok and Dissanayake, 2003); a widely-used "light" and "low power" SICK laser scanner has typical power requirements of 8W and weighs 1kg (SICK LD-MRS-400001 laser scanner technical data, 2010); so is not a practical sensor for many small robots.
+Some laser scanners can also be confused by sunlight (Folkesson and Christensen, 2007), and by lasers on other robots, and are often heavy and expensive